 And, honestly, simple is best.

 For those who have the time and talent to get into more detail with their quiet time, that is wonderful.
-For those of us who have neither of those in extra measure, here are the 5 basic tools you need for an effective quiet time.
+For those of us who have neither of those in extra measure, here are some basic tools to use.

 1. A good study Bible.
 I know this may sound basic, but really it’s not.
 You can get a simple Bible with just the chapters and verses, but an effective quiet time really does include regular time for studying the Bible.
 Digging deeper.
 Going beyond just the words on the page.